AdhamMuhammed/AdhamMuhammed/README.md

 </div>

 👋 Hi there!
 I'm a passionate Embedded Systems Engineer with a keen interest in developing efficient solutions for embedded systems.
 I’ve been building my skills through hands-on projects, courses, and constant self-learning.
-- ✔️ I’ve worked on various **Embedded Systems Projects** (AVR, ARM, AutoSar & Automotive RTOS)
+- ✔️ I’ve worked on various **Embedded Systems Projects** (AVR, ARM, AUTOSAR & Automotive RTOS)
-- ✔️ I'm looking to collaborate with highly respected companies in the **Embedded systems field**
+- ✔️ Always looking to learn, build, and collaborate with others in the **Embedded Systems field**

 ----------------